hdang-Git/BTC-Dashboard/README.md

-# BitcoinDashboard
+# BTC-Dashboard
-Continuation of the Bitcoin Dashboard in Android Folder.
+A continuation of the app formerly called BitcoinDashboard.
+######(In a parallel galaxy far,far away, was formerly called BITKONG, BITZILLA, ITBITME, ...)